 - The Trevor Project (24-hour crisis intervention, online social networking, educational programs)

-- It Gets Better Project (empowers and connects LGTBQ+ youth through education and inspiring stories)
+- It Gets Better Project (empowers and connects LGTBQ+ youth.
+This occurs through education and inspiring stories)

 - PFLAG (promoting family and community support)